 A credit score is a statistically generated three-digit number between 300 and 900.
 This number is a summary of your credit report.
 If you have been handling your credits fairly well, your credit score will be good (generally above 700).

-Who Provides Credit Reports in India
+Who Provides Credit Reports and Credit Scores in India?

 Other leading credit reporting organizations that currently operate in India include High Mark Credit Information Services, Experian Credit Information Co. of India and Equifax Credit Information Services.
 Apart from these agencies that operate in India currently, more companies may be allowed into the Indian market in the recent future.
 For simplicity and because it is the most commonly used one, we mainly consider the CIBIL TransUnion credit report and the corresponding credit score as the one being discussed.